 Step 3 – Update Configuration

-Many old DOS games will work just fine with the out of the box, default DOSBox configuration, however Daggerfall requires some extra configuration settings.
-If you’re unsure if the configuration needs its best to try the default first before changing any settings.
+Many old DOS games will work just fine with the default DOSBox configuration, however Daggerfall requires some extra configuration settings.
+If you’re unsure of the configuration needs its best to try the default settings first before changing anything.
 The configuration file can be access by going to the DOSBox program folder and selecting “DOSBox 0.74 Options”.
 This will open the DOSBox configuration file in notepad.
 Older versions of may have an “edit configuration” option which opens the same config file.

 In the configuration file update you will want to update the “memsize” value to memsize=”32″ and save the file.